Drops-of-Diamond/diamond_drops/README.md

 ## Why Rust?

 After comparing languages such as Rust, C++, Go, Javascript and Python, as well as implementations (e.g. Parity, cppethereum, Go-ethereum, ethereumJS and Py-EVM), Rust is most preferable, while I haven't tried being a user much of other implementations, so I can't comment on a comparison.
-Rust has advantages such as safety, concurrency, practicality, better memory safety, zero-cost abstractions, and support for functional and imperative-procedural paradigms.
+Rust has advantages such as safety, concurrency, practicality, better memory safety (thanks to its ownership rules), zero-cost abstractions, and support for functional and imperative-procedural paradigms.

 <!-- Not necessary
 ### Further information